Cesium found in milk powder made by Japan's Meiji

 Meiji said it is unsure exactly how the cesium got into the powdered milk, but it suspects radioactive substances emitted from the Fukushima accident may have been the source.
 A company spokesman told Reuters hot air used in the drying process may have contained cesium.

-Tests by Meiji showed that up to 30.8 becquerels (a unit of radioactivity) of cesium was found per kilogram of the powdered milk.
+Tests by Meiji showed that up to 30.8 becquerels of cesium was found per kilogramme of the powdered milk.
 That is below the government-set permissible limit, but the firm will nevertheless conduct a voluntary recall of the product, called "Meiji Step."

-The limit set by Japan's health ministry is 200 becquerels per kilogram for powdered milk, an official at the ministry's department of food safety said.
+The limit set by Japan's health ministry is 200 becquerels per kilogramme for powdered milk, an official at the ministry's department of food safety said.

-Tokyo Electric Power (Tepco), the operator of the Fukushima plant, has made slow but steady progress in bringing the facility under control, curbing the amount of radiation emitted from its reactors and reducing temperatures of the water, cooling them to levels considered stable.
+Tokyo Electric Power (9501.T) (Tepco), the operator of the Fukushima plant, has made slow but steady progress in bringing the facility under control, curbing the amount of radiation emitted from its reactors and reducing temperatures of the water cooling them to levels considered stable.

 It is on track to declare a "cold shutdown" -- when water used to cool the reactors is stable below boiling point -- before the end of the year.

-Tepco said this week about 45 tons of contaminated water had leaked from a system that cleans radiated water, of which the utility said 300 liters escaped outside.
+Tepco said this week about 45 tonnes of contaminated water had leaked from a system that cleans radiated water, of which the utility said 300 litres escaped outside.
 But trade and energy minister Yukio Edano told reporters on Tuesday that the leak would not affect the goal of achieving a cold shutdown before the year's end.